 Why should I care about the MISB?
 Where and when do MISB requirements apply?

-components for use within the DoD/IC communities, those systems and components are subject to MISB standards and requirements.
+are manufacturing Motion Imagery systems or components for use within the DoD/IC communities, those systems and components are subject to MISB

-I'm building a new motion imagery system.
-What is the quick-and-dirty on what I have to do to be MISB compliant?
+Building a new Motion Imagery system: At a high level what do I have to do to be MISB compliant?

-To be MISB compliant, any new motion imagery system must:
+To be MISB compliant, any Motion Imagery system must:

 - Be digital

-- Produce a compliant MPEG-2 Transport Stream (TS).
-Note this does not apply to JPEG 2000 based systems or streaming (RTP) based systems.
+- Produce a compliant MPEG-2 Transport Stream (TS); Note this does not apply to JPEG 2000 based systems or RTP-based systems.